BK1603/Blog/content/posts/blog/how_to_study_material.md

   (Others can refer to the documentation of their distributions on how to use their package managers.)
 - Go to [the link mentioned in the pdf](https://14.139.238.98:8180/userportal/webpages/myaccount/login.jsp) and login using the Sophos password.
 (Yes that Sophos password.
 Took me 7 tries.)
 - Download the configuration files for other OS.
-You should get a file with the folowing name format:
+You should get a file with the folowing name format (other OSs):
 ```
 <enrollment_number>@pdc.jiit__ssl_vpn_config.ovpn
 ```